 Methods: Coronary angiograms of 226 patients who underwent coronary angiography between January 2017 and December 2017 were evaluated for coronary dominance.
 Patients were grouped as right, left and balanced dominance.
 At the same time, the "Oldfield Survey" was used to determine patients' hand preferences.
 Patients were divided into three groups as follows: left-hand, right-hand dominant and ambidextrous patients.
-The relationship between coronary dominance and hand dominance was investigated
+The relationship between coronary dominance and hand dominance was investigated.

 Results: Of the 226 patients who underwent angiography, 96 (42.5%) were female and 130 (57.5%) were male.
 74.3% of the patients were hypertensive and 26.5% were diabetic.
-170 patients (75.2%) had right hand, 14 patients had left hand (6.2%), and 42 patients (18.6%) had both hand dominance.
-Right coronary artery dominanace was found in 160 patients (70.8%), left coronary dominance in 26 patients (11.5%) and balanced coronary dominance in 40 patients (17.7%).
-There is a statistically significant relationship between coronary artery dominance and cerebral functional dominance (p=0.00).
-There was no statistically significant relationship between hand dominance and SYNTAX score (p=0.945).
-There was no significant correlation between coronary dominance and SYNTAX score (p=0.408).
+170 patients (75.5%) had right hand, 14 patients had left hand (6.2%), and 42 patients (18.6%) had both hand dominance.
+Right coronary atrery dominance was found in 160 patients (70.8%), left coronary dominance in 26 patients (11.5%) and balanced coronary dominance in 40 patients (17.7%).
+There is a statistically significant relationship between coronary dominance and cerebral functional dominance (p=0.00).
+There was no statistically significant relationship between coronary dominance and SYNTAX score (p=0.408).

 Conclusions: The coronary dominance right-left dominance rates and hand preference in the community are similar between right handedness and left handedness.
 Relations between anatomic lateralization and functional lateralization have been shown previously.
 Asymmetry between the thyroid lobes was also found to be related to hand preference.
 A statistically significant relationship was found between scoliotic convex pattern and dominant hand in adelocyte idiopathic scoliosis.
-In a cadaver study, there was a significant relationship between left coronary dominance and posterior cerebral circulation anomalies.
-In some parts of the Turkish society, social pressure is being applied to changing the hand preference of left-handed children and this individual then develops as both hands dominance.
+In a cadaver study, there was a significant relationship between left coronary dominance and posterior cerebral circulation anometers, social pressure is being applied to changing the hand preference of left-handed children and this individual then develops as both hands dominance.
 In our study, the proportion of left hand dominance is lower than that of other communities.
-In conclusion, there is a significant relationship between coronary artery dominance and cerebral functional dominance.
-However, cadaver studies are needed to compare cerebral and coronary dominance with advanced studies and anatomical lateralization with the wada test, which is an invasive test that shows us more clearly the dominant hemisphere.
+In conclusion, there is a significant relationship between coronary artery dominance and cerebral divanced studies and anatomical lateralization with the wada test, which is an invasive test that shows us more clearly the dominant hamisphere.